mildred/caribou/README.md

 There are several components which make up this distribution.
 At the time of this writing, there are two worth mentioning:

 * The `vm` directory contains the C++ source code to the virtual machine.
 It will also house the JIT when it is written.
-* The `as` directory contains the Ruby source code to the assembler.
-This takes an input source file with a syntax similar to Io, and outputs bytecode.
+* The `io` directory contains the Io source code to the assembler.

 ## License